fabianlischka/InfoSec101/p2-WhatToDoNext.md

 title: What to do next
 ---

 Here you'll find some concrete steps (some simple, some a bit more involved) to take to protect yourself and your information.
 At the end, there are links to [more guides and resources](#further-links).

+## Warning

+This is as of 2016, and partially obsolete.

 ### What to do
 - [for Macs (OS X)](#wtd-mac)